DirtyHarryLYL/HAKE-AVA/DATASET.md

 2. Annotation Format

-    Files in DIO folder contains the annotations of each frame, including human/object box, action, object name, etc.
+    Files in the DIO folder contains the annotations of each frame, including human/object box, action, object name, etc.

     example: